zavalab/ADAM_Documentation/Templates/README.md

 ## Technology Candidate File

-The technology candidate file provides information on the possible technologies that can be installed at a certian location.
-THis information will be used by ADAM in the model solving process to determine which technologies to build at each location.
+The technology candidate file provides information on the possible technologies that can be installed at a certain location.
+This information will be used by ADAM in the model solving process to determine which technologies to build at each location.

 <br>